"What enabled me to break away from that delusional analysis was what the Australians call ‘a good bullshit detector.’" (Keen, 2011, p. 268)

 It can be directly read off from the 4-quadrant scheme that the real wage W/P is always equal to the productivity R, that is, labor gets the whole product, no matter what.
 If the wage rate is lowered, the market clearing price falls.
 If the number of working hours is increased the price remains constant, provided productivity does not change.
 If productivity decreases the price rises.
 In any case, labor gets the whole product and profit is zero, or in Walras’s terms, there is ‘ni bénéfice ni perte’, neither profit nor loss.
 So far, all are agreed:

-There is also explicit assent from economic methodology.
+There is also explicit assent from economics methodology.

 The weak spot in the otherwise impeccable zero-profit argument is that aggregate profit has been greater than zero for most of the time in most of the known market economies up to the present.
 Hence Figure 1 is the first but not the last word in the theory of profit.